Students Opportunities

 Emergency care is available at the Fisciano Campus health center free of charge for all incoming exchange students.

 Find out more about the Italian regulations to enter Italy at the following website https://vistoperitalia.esteri.it/home/en, selecting "Study – Exchange and Mobility Programme" as reason of stay.
+For more information, please consult also the website of the relevant competent diplomatic or consular representative.

 According to the new procedure implemented by the Italian Ministry of University, non-EU exchange students who need to apply for a visa must do it through an online platform called UNIVERSITALY